UIUC-Chatbot/ai-ta-backend/.rules/no-bugs.md

 1. Avoid typos.
 2. Don't have like, really obvious bugs.
 3. Don't store secrets in code.
-4. Follow reasonable conventions of the language we're programming in.
-No need to be too strict.
+4. Comment on code smells and bugs, suggest better 'best practices' ways to achieve the same result.
+No need to be too strict, but please help me learn.
 5. Avoid dangerous stuff, like things that could lead to template injection, SQL injection, broken access control, or really anything that would show up as a CVE somewhere.
 6. If something looks like not best practice, please show how to do it better.
 We want to learn and improve our code quality and use modern, elegant patterns and practices.